esironal/oembed-gist-steroids/README.MD

 1. It just appears!

 == Changelog ==

+= 1.5.0 =
+* Posting gist links in comments now shows gists in the comments.

 = 1.4.0 =
 * Forked by Daan Kortenbach.
 Added transient and added raw gist code to NOSCRIPT for SEO.